justinmklam/personal-website/content/posts/mecha/perfeggct.md

 +++
 date = "2016-04-22T22:38:31-07:00"

-title = "PerfEggct: Engineering the Perfect Soft-Boiled Egg"
+title = "MECH 423: Mechatronics Product Design"

-tagline = "Over-engineering the perfect soft-boiled egg."
+tagline = "Over-engineering the soft-boiled egg with the ultimate kitchen gadget, PerfEGGct™."

 summary = "Gone are the days of blindly timing and boiling eggs, being left with nothing but a solid, chalky yolk.
-As part of our final year mechatronics engineering project, we developed a non-invasive device to measure the oscillation of an egg suspended on a spring, By analyzing the response of the egg, we were able to determine the yolk consistency."
+As part of our final year mechatronics engineering project, we developed a non-invasive device to measure the oscillation of an egg suspended on a spring.
+By analyzing the oscillatory response of the egg, we were able to determine the yolk consistency with (questionable) accuracy."

 type = "mecha"